replicatedhq/replicated-docs/docs/enterprise/snapshots-configuring-hostpath.md

    You cannot change the permissions of a mounted network shared filesystem from the client side.
 To reassign the user:group to 1001:1001 for a directory that is already mounted, you must remount the directory.
 For example, for a CIFS mounted directory, specify the `uid=1001,gid=1001` mount options in the CIFS mount command.

-## Configure Host Path Storage for Online Environments
+## Configure Host Path Storage in Online Environments

 In this procedure, you install Velero and configure your initial storage destination in online environments.